History of the Jews in Carpathian Ruthenia

-Jews settled in Transcarpathia as early as the 15th century.
+Jews settled in this small region variously called Ruthenia, Carpathian Ruthenia, Sub-Carpathian Ruthenia or simply Transcarpathia as early as the 15th century.
 Local rulers allowed Jewish citizens to own land and practice many trades that were precluded to them in other locations.
 Jews settled in the region over time and established communities that built great synagogues, schools, printing houses, businesses, and vineyards.
 By the end of the 19th century there were as many as 150,000 Jews living in the region.

+Haredi Judaism in Subcarpathian Ruthenia

+Interwar Subcarpathian Ruthenia was an important centre of Haredi ("Ultra-Orthodox") Judaism, including Hasidic groups.
+Many outstanding rabbis lived here or found refuge from neighbouring countries, leading yeshivot (religious schools) and keeping a hatzer (court), specifically in Munkacs.
+These groups were often fiercely competing with each other, and with secular or liberal Jewish groups.

 Beginning of the 20th Century

 The last antebellum census in Hungary was in 1910.
-The four counties of Hungary that covered the territory, now known as Carpathian Ruthenia, were Ung, Bereg, Ugocsa and Máramaros.
+The four counties of Kingdom of Hungary that covered the territory (now known as Carpathian Ruthenia) were Ung, Bereg, Ugocsa and Máramaros.

-Ugocsa and Máramaros counties were split between Czechoslovakia and Romania in 1920 after the disintegration of the Austro-Hungarian Empire, which lost in WWI.
-Hungary annexed their northern parts from the short lived Ruthenian state of Carpatho-Ukraine in 1939, and their southern parts from Romania in 1940.
-The northern parts now belong to Ukraine as a successor state to the Soviet Union.
+Counties of Kingdom of Hungary, Ugocsa and Máramaros were split between Czechoslovakia and Romania in 1920 by Treaty of Trianon after the disintegration of the Austro-Hungarian Empire, which lost the World War I. In 1939, Hungary annexed back the northern parts of its former counties from the short lived Ruthenian state of Carpatho-Ukraine after the breakup of the Second Czechoslovak Republic.
+And in 1940, their southern parts of the former counties returned from Romania by the Second Vienna Award.
+After the World War II, the Soviet Union annexed the northern parts and today it belongs to Ukraine as a successor state to the Soviet Union.
+The southern parts were reverted to Romania after the World War II.

-Ung and Bereg were part of Czechoslovakia after 1920, except a small part of Bereg that stayed with Hungary.
-Hungary annexed their lower or southern parts from Czechoslovakia in 1938, and their upper or northern parts from the Ruthenian state in 1939.
+Counties of Kingdom of Hungary, Ung and Bereg became part of Czechoslovakia in 1920 by Treaty of Trianon, except a small part of Bereg that stayed in Hungary.
+The southern parts its former counties returned to Hungary from Czechoslovakia in 1938 by the First Vienna Award, and their northern parts from the short lived Ruthenian state in 1939.